Leo Nickerson Elementary School: Corporal punishment controversy

 Joseph Garber, the school's first principal, and his wife Thelma, a teacher at the school, resigned from their positions amid controversy in 1969.
 The resignations were a result of allegations of mistreatment by some teachers toward the students.
 In late March, a group of parents met at a board meeting to express their concerns over the excessive use and types of corporal punishment used in the school.
 Examples of punishment provided by the group included hair and ear pulling, as well as arm twisting.
 It was also said that there had been reports of swearing and derogatory comments made by the teachers toward the students.
 The parents suggested that Garber's replacement come from outside of the staff at Leo Nickerson, and that the new administrator be instated immediately so that he could become familiar with the school and adequately prepare for the next school year.
 It was suggested that his "opinions regarding staff carry considerable weight."

 Of the matter, Garber said that "there has to be unity of purpose, and I don't think we had it," adding that "some things have to be cleared up, not only in our school, but in the whole district."
 The district responded the following week in two letters to St. Albert's newspaper The Gazette that Garber's assessment was unfair to "the excellent educators in our district," and that the statement came as a complete surprise.
-The letter followed by saying the board had been concerned about the climate at the school for some time, and that it would accept Garber's resignation.
+The letters followed by saying the board had been concerned about the climate at the school for some time, and that it would accept Garber's resignation.

 The district's board of trustees launched an investigation into the matter following the resignations.
 The production of a remedial report was assigned to Muriel Martin, supervisor of elementary education, and future namesake of Muriel Martin Elementary School.
 Citing privacy concerns, the board decided that the report would not be made public, as it contained comments about some staff members.
 Some of the suggestions in the report were that activities periods be discontinued in favour of Language Arts, that there be a minor reshuffling of teacher roles, and that a school philosophy be developed.
 Lowell Throndson took over Garber's position shortly after.

-Dr. J. W. Chalmers, the disctrict's superintendent, resigned in March the same year.
+Dr. J. W. Chalmers, the district's superintendent, resigned in March the same year.
 It was expected that the system would have forty empty teaching positions by the end of that school term.